What do Norway Rats look like?

 Norway rats are known for being poor climbers and are typically found infesting ground levels of homes and other buildings.
 Norway rats like to live and nest near humans in order to be in close proximity to food sources; meat, fish, dry cereal, and dry pet food are some of their favorites.
 Inside homes, they can be found in basements, first floors, under piles of debris, and in crawl spaces.
 Outside, they live in farmland, fields, near rivers, and in garbage and woodpiles.

 Norway rats are nocturnal.
 They also have very poor eyesight.
 So they use their whiskers in order to feel their way around their environment.
-Norway rats will also create runways; they will follow the same path or “runway” from their nest to food source.
+These rats will also create runways; they will follow the same path or “runway” from their nest to a food source.
 There are usually greasy marks from their fur along the walls of their runway, fresh tracks, and of course fresh droppings.

 Norway rats are very dangerous to have within a home or business.
 They have very powerful jaws and teeth that can chew through and damage almost anything including pipes, flooring, and drywall; they will also cause damages to inventory in warehouses and other commercial buildings and damage personal belongings in homes.

 Norway rats will also contaminate food, food prep areas, and food storage areas with their urine and feces.
 Once a rat finds a suitable food, they will keep returning until either the food runs out or they are stopped.

 How do you prevent Norway Rats?

 Along with getting professional help to control and eliminate Norway rats, there are a few things that you can do to protect your property from a Norway rat infestation: